Should Working in Nonprofits be a Viable Career?

 There are really two kinds of people when it comes to philanthropy: There are those who choose to donate to causes they care about by contributing money they’ve earned through their work (working to give), and there are those who choose to dedicate their life to effecting change by working for nonprofits (giving through work).
 Both are valuable choices, right?

 Businesses need staff

 There are smart, hardworking, talented people who choose to work for big companies and earn six-figure salaries.
 If they are philanthropic, they select causes and donate (hopefully generously) to help make it possible for those organizations to do the good work they do.

 The nonprofit sector is full of great causes with people who choose to dedicate their lives to effecting change.
 These individuals work directly for organizations that were created to make a specific difference in the world.
 We would all agree that without these people the change would not be possible, right?
 So don’t we also agree that the nonprofit sector needs smart, hardworking, talented people?

 Nonprofits ARE businesses

 We expect nonprofits to be run and managed well.
 This requires a team of skilled workers.
-To find and retain good people in big business requires the same thing as finding and retaining good people in nonprofits: placing value on those positions and paying decent salaries.
+To find and retain good people in big business is much like finding and retaining good people in nonprofits, and outcomes are usually better when we place value on those positions and pay decent salaries.